Arjun7039/AI-Based-Document-Assistant/README.md

 }
 ```

 For PDFs: use `pypdf` for text-based PDFs.
-Fall back to `unstructured` (which uses OCR internally) for scanned documents.
+Fall back to OCR for scanned documents if needed.
 For Excel/CSV: convert each sheet/table row into structured plain text before chunking (`openpyxl` → row-to-text serialization).

 ### Chunking Strategy